 The most common TagSet is an additive one: TagSet (['FOO', 'BAR']).
 If all you need is to add tags, then you're done here.
 But the real power of our tag generating system is that you can specify some conditions to apply a certain TagSet, or put restrictions on others.
-The different arguments to TagSet all expect a list (or some other work the in the following way):
+The different arguments to TagSet all expect a list (or some others work in the the following way):